mlhubca/lab/101/Readme.md

 1) Add a new flow using "add flows" button or from the "Add to project" dropdown, select "Flow"
 2) On the Create Flow page,
-    - Specify a name, e.g. "Predict Survivial"
+    - Specify a name, e.g. "Predict Survival"
     - Select "IBM SPSS Modeler" Runtime
     - Click "Create Flow"
 3) Drag and drop node "titanic.csv" from the Files list to the flow